Lifeforce

 How is a life insurance policy valued in divorce?

-The policy's market value in a life settlement is often 4–7x its cash surrender value.
-Getting a settlement valuation provides a more accurate assessment than relying solely on the carrier's surrender value.
+The policy's market value in a life settlement is often 4 to 7 times its cash surrender value.
+Getting a settlement valuation provides a more accurate assessment than relying solely on the carrier's surrender value, which understates what the policy is actually worth on the secondary market.

 Related Resources